sunmer/lightchain/README.md

 * Addresses
 * Concurrent Proof-of-work mining via web workers

-This code is part of my article "A blockchain in your browser".
+This code is part of my article "A blockchain in your browser" https://medium.com/@nima.boustanian/a-blockchain-in-your-browser-443ffa0cc3fc